Diego-dbo/Dutch_Climate_Crop_Project/Scripts/Fao_Table/README.md

 - **Data Collection**
   **Source:** FAO
-  **Data:** Downloaded data on wheat, potato, and onion production in the Netherlands for all available periods from the following link: [FAO Data](https://www.fao.org/faostat/en/#data/QCL).
+  **Data:** Downloaded data on wheat production in the Netherlands for all available periods from the following link: [FAO Data](https://www.fao.org/faostat/en/#data/QCL).

 ### Data Processing